 This course provides the student with an introduction to counseling theory and practice by examining counseling methods and strategies to confront contemporary issues.
 This course will offer a biblical perspective, which is viewed as the basis from which to work in the encounter of a crisis throughout the healing process of a crisis.
 This course is designed to help prepare the CJ student with selected crises commonly found in field experience of the criminal justice practitioner.
-This course is offered online only during the summer semester.
+This course will be offered by lecture and enhanced online format.
 Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.